SujoyDU/ComputerSecurityFinalProject/problem1/readme.md

 - `( cat shellcode ; printf %080d 0 ; echo $a )` -- appends the content of `shellcode` file, eighty zeros, and address of buffer (from the variable `a`) together.
 - `xxd -r -p` -- converts hexdump string to binary.
-Here is what our shell dialog looks like.
-- setarch `arch` -R -- disables randomization of address space.
+- `setarch -R` -- disables randomization of address space.

-woop woop is the magic key to open the secret shell (just kidding any input will do)!
+`woop woop` is the magic key to open the secret shell (just kidding any input will do)!
 ```
 0x7fffffffe3d0
 What's your name?